-When there's a transfer of property occurring, our solicitors at Direct Conveyancing Solutions are here to guide you through the process.
-We handle sales and purchases of rural, residential, and commercial properties for both sellers and buyers.
-We also handle complex conveyances in New south wales and provide smart advice and representation through the process.
+When there's a transfer of property occurring, our conveyancers at Direct Conveyancing Solutions are here to guide you through the process.
+We specialise in handling sales and purchases for residential properties for both sellers and buyers.

 Call on 0467 185 112 to schedule a consultation and find out more on how we help ensure a smooth and legally sound property transaction.